Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí16/04/2025

-China was once considered the world's factory, with cheap and abundant labor.
-Factories in China could operate 24/7 to produce large quantities of goods for export around the world.
+China was once considered the world 's factory, where cheap and abundant labor was available.
+Factories in China could operate around the clock to produce large quantities of goods for export around the world.

-Many factories in China now operate in a completely different way.
-They still operate continuously around the clock, but inside the factories there are no longer workers present and no need for lighting systems at night.
+Now, many factories in China have a completely different way of operating.
+The production lines still operate continuously around the clock, but inside the factories there are no longer the presence of workers and there is no need for lighting systems at night.

 Such factories are called "lightless factories" or "dark factories".

-Lights-free factories powered by artificial intelligence, robots and advanced sensors are increasingly appearing, representing an evolution in manufacturing technology in China.
+Lights-free factories powered by artificial intelligence, robots and advanced sensors… have emerged more and more, representing an evolution in manufacturing technology in China.

-As of early 2025, China's light-free factories will be mainly used in high-tech fields such as electric vehicle manufacturing, electronics, etc.
+As of early 2025, China's light-free factories will be mainly used in high-tech fields such as electric vehicle manufacturing, electronic equipment, etc.

 How does a factory without lights work?